Skyway-y-su-Lacayo/Project-Algo/Multiplayer Game/Game/README.txt

 WIN CONDITION
 If either the shooter or the reflector of a team are hit by reflected bullets 4 times, the oposing team is victorious, and the game will reset.

+FEATURES
+- Delivery Manager -> Lorién Portella
+- Client Side prediction -> Lorién Portella
+- Entity interpolation -> Lucas García
+- Animation system, modifying the original DirectX renderer (only used for player lifes, but it is there) -> Lucas García
+- Gameplay -> Lucas García

 CONSTRAINTS
 - The game won't start until all the players are connected.
 - Connected players need to be fulfilling the remaining roles, otherwise they will be kicked from the server.